Lareyne/ecommerce-exploratory-test-suite/BUG_REPORT_LOG.md

 # My Sauce Demo Bug Log

-This log documents functional and user interface defects identified on the Sauce Demo platform using the the 'problem_user credentials'.
+This log documents functional and user interface defects identified on the Sauce Demo platform using the the `problem_user` credentials.
 Chrome DevTools was kept open during testing to capture underlying system errors.

 ---